 - It helps to know when you are fertile.
 There are three ways to track your fertile times: 1) basal body temperature method, 2) Calendar method, and 3) Cervical mucus method (ovulation method).

-- Some women have problems conceiving due to miscarriages or cannot conceive (infertility).
+- Some women experience miscarriages or pregnancy losses, or cannot conceive at all (infertility).